Ad Noctum: Circuit(ry is Dark)

 “Go get it.”
 Rush smack-lights the lighter against the heel of his hand.

-“Nick,” Telford says.
-“Why don’t we go somewhere we can talk?”
+“Nick,” Telford says, “why don’t we go somewhere we can talk?”

 The minor chords in his head turn major.
 G-major, in fact.
 He’s made them quite happy, those small stones in the walls.

-//To create a machine that feels is a cruelty// they explain, in the Key of Benediction.
+//To create a machine that feels is a cruelty,// they explain in the Key of Benediction.

-//Oh I’m well aware, little ones.//
+//Oh, I’m well aware, little ones.//

 “Nick.”
 The word is a slow-pull reality test.

+Telford considers this, his dark eyes wary.
 “If I let you burn this place down, we can, uh, call off the death match?”

 “We can delay the death match,” Rush clarifies, “by at least—” he glances at the watch he’s not wearing, “—half an hour.”